maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

 Our color schemes are objects in an array, which is now available during build.
 Each theme gets a `name`, `id` and a couple of color definitions.
 The parts of a color scheme depend on your specific design; In my case, I assigned each theme eight properties.

 It's a good idea to give these properties logical names instead of visual onces like "light" or "muted", as colors vary from theme to theme.
-I've also found it helpful to define a couple of "offset" colors - these are used to adjust i.e. the primary color on interactions like hover and such.
+I've also found it helpful to define a couple of "offset" colors - these are used to adjust another color on interactions like hover and such.

 In addition to the "default" and "dark" themes I already had before, I created eight more themes this way.
 I used a couple of different sources for inspiration; the ones I liked best are [Adobe Color](https://color.adobe.com/explore) and [happyhues](https://www.happyhues.co/).